-It is my pleasure to present the eighth issue of Arizona Working Papers in Second Language Acquisition and Teaching (SLAT).
-The papers in this collection have been solicited, selected, and edited by graduate students in the SLAT Interdisciplinary Ph.D. program at the University of Arizona.
-I would like to commend Betil Eröz and Randall Sadler for their conscientious work and high standards in editing this volume.
-The authors are SLAT graduate students (both current and incoming), alumni and faculty.
-Several papers are the results of collaborative efforts between students and between faculty and students, which is consistent with our philosophy that graduate students are junior colleagues.
+It is my pleasure to present the twelfth issue of Arizona Working Papers in Second Language Acquisition and Teaching (SLAT).
+The papers in this collection have been selected and edited by graduate students in the SLAT interdisciplinary Ph.D. program at the University of Arizona.
+I would like to commend Kristina Beckman-Brito and Elizabeth Specker for their conscientious work and high standards in editing this volume.
+The professionalism with which they approached the task and their exceptional time commitment in preparing the Arizona Working Papers are admirable.